 In our worship, we are are convinced of the regulative principle that the Scriptures determine our worship practices.
 Therefore, we want to be intentional in our worship services, which will include the reading of Scripture, prayer, congregational singing, the preaching of the Scriptures, the ordinances, baptism, and the Lord’s supper.
 In our worship order, we aim to be intentional in rooting our worship in the historic pattern of Christian worship while expressing our worship in a way that’s culturally engaging with our context.

-Redemption Church is focused on loving and serving the community of Wilson and the surrounding areas.
+Redemption Church at New Hope is focused on loving and serving the community of Wilson and the surrounding areas.
 We engage in mercy ministries and are active in the city of Wilson, seeking to do good as we herald the Gospel of Jesus Christ.

 We believe that parents should be the primary evangelists and disciple makers in the lives of their children.
 Our children’s ministries will not seek to compete with this God-given parental task, but rather come along side parents to equip and encourage them in their ministry to their children.
 Our ministries will serve as a complement to the work of family discipleship taking place in the home.